Schedule of Spring 2025 Courses

 For over 100 years, the FPA has provided educational programs for citizens and public officials.
-We will meet 4 times in Spring 2023 in Catalina II.
-Each session begins with a 20 – 30-minute video and attendees read the relevant chapter in the Great Decisions Briefing Book beforehand.
-A limited number of copies are available from Prudy Abeln.
-You may also call the FPA at 800-477-5836 and pay by credit card $35 plus shipping or purchase an ebook version from Amazon.
+We will meet 4 times in Fall 2025.
+Each session begins with a 20 – 30-minute video and attendees should read the relevant chapter in the Great Decisions Briefing Book beforehand.
+You can buy the book from the Foreign Policy Association.
+Print edition: https://fpa.org/product/great-decisions-2025/ ($35), or e-book: https://fpa.org/product/great-decisions-2025-e-book/ ($24.99).
+Both are also available through Amazon.

 CLICK THE COURSE TITLE BELOW FOR COURSE DETAILS